oddbird/oddleventy/content/blog/wingingit/winging-it-live-03.md

 date: 2024-06-27
 length: 53 mins
 image:
-  src: winging-it/winging-it-6.jpg
+  src: winging-it/winging-it-live-3.jpg
 media:
   - youtube: Lq4saw4Rqe0
 summary: |
-  Miriam Suzanne, Stacy Kvernmo, and James Stuckey Weber demo how to use new color formats with OddContrast.com, a color tool for previewing, accessibility testing, and selecting the format/space.
+  Miriam Suzanne, Stacy Kvernmo, and James Stuckey Weber demo how to use new color formats like P3, Oklch, and Oklab with OddContrast.com, a color tool for previewing, accessibility testing, and selecting the format/space.
 ---